Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

 \subsection{Mori del Pezzo fibrations of small degree}

 In this subsection we prove that if $X \to \P^1$ is a Mori del Pezzo fibration of degree $\leq 6$, then $\Autz(X)$ is a torus of dimension $\leq 3$ (Proposition~\ref{cor Aut dP are tori}).

-The next result is classical in Mori theory (see e.g.~\cite[Theorem 3.5]{Mor82} for the smooth case and \cite{CFST16,CFST18} for the case of terminal singularities).
-We recall the proof for the sake of completeness.
+The next result is classical in Mori theory (see e.g.~\cite[Theorem 3.5]{Mor82} for the smooth case and \cite{CFST16,CFST18} for the case of terminal singularities, when $\k=\mathbb{C}$).
+We recall the proof due to a lack of a precise reference.

 \begin{lemma} Assume that $\car(\k)\notin \{2,3,5\}$ and let $\pi\colon X\to \p^1$ be a Mori del Pezzo fibration of degree $d$.
 Then either $d\in \{1,2,3,4,5,6,9\}$ or $d=8$ and $\pi$ is a Mori quadric fibration $($i.e.~a Mori del Pezzo fibration whose generic fibre is a smooth quadric$)$. \end{lemma}